devdattbhatt/Urmi/Readme.md

 I wish every soul a life with good health ,happy family ,mighty power , highest respect and unlimited fortune.

 - faith and hope

+Notice :- We do not accept any kind of donation in any way in any manner , in any case anything received by us that will not considered under `Urmi You Happy Me Happy Licence`.

+If you don`t spend 11$ or more after seeing this email god will transfer all of your good KARMA to my account so don`t forgot to spend 11$ or more according to licence.